waltertan12/blog/_posts/2018-05-09-list-diffs.md

 The final edit distance is then found at the bottom right of the matrix.

-Take a look at the code snippet:
+Take a look at the implementation:

 ```javascript
 const editDistance = (strA, strB) => {